Going crabbing and catching fish instead?

 It is annoying though when you put your crab pot in a lovely spot away from anyone else’s, and it disappears.
 Twice we have had out crab pot stolen, once in Noosa and the other time in the Moreton Bay.
 One time we were fishing at night in the Noosa River, with the pot set just behind us by about ten metres.
 We kept looking back because another boat had pulled up a little too close to it.

 I got sidetracked there; I was talking about all the times we’ve caught fish instead of crabs in our pots.
-The best one was an octopus (I’ll post that video later).
+The best one was an octopus.
 The gummy sharks are popular, and so are bream and flathead.
+On the Gold Coast, near the bar, we caught a nice tusky in the crab pot.

 If you have a story you’d like featured on this website; I’d love to hear from you.
 I’m also looking for sponsors for the Facebook page and this website.
 Follow us on Instagram @qldfishingphotos and Youtube @qldfishingvideos